 ● Over-learning – by which is meant the systematic use of repetition, both within and between lessons, in the attempt to ensure that newly acquired skills and material are automatised, consolidated in memory, so that they can be readily applied or recalled when needed, and will not be disrupted or confounded by subsequent lesson material.

-The Magic Link handwriting programme (a British Dyslexia Association assured product) incorporates all these features and includes clear visual instructions and repetitive demonstrations of letter formations.
-Evidence shows that children’s handwriting improves significantly using the Magic Link method.
-Good handwriting leads to better spelling, which in turn enables children to successfully proofread their work.
+The Magic Link handwriting programme incorporates all these features and includes clear visual instructions and repetitive demonstrations of letter formations.
+Good handwriting enables children to successfully proofread their work which in turn improves spelling and evidence shows that children’s handwriting and spelling improves significantly when they follow the Magic Link method.

 The Rose Report is an independent report by Sir Jim Rose to the Secretary of State for Children, Schools and Families, June 2009.
 This states that handwriting may be neat, but slow and this can lead to difficulties with note taking.
 If the process of writing is very effortful, it can be difficult for a child to concentrate on what they are trying articulate.
 As a result, written work may drift off the point, or be extremely short.